Baroque architecture: Latin America and North America

 The Baroque style was imported into Latin America in the 17th century by the Spanish and the Portuguese, particularly by the Jesuits for the construction of churches.
 The style was sometimes called Churrigueresque, after the family of Baroque architects in Salamanca.
-A particularly fine example is Zacatecas Cathedral in Zacatecas City, in north-central Mexico, with its lavishly sculpted facade and twin bell towers.
+A particularly fine example is Zacatecas Cathedral in Zacatecas City, in north-central Mexico, with its lavishly sculpted façade and twin bell towers.
 Another important example is San Cristobal de las Casas in Mexico.
-A notable example in Brazil is the Monastery of Sao Bento in Rio de Janeiro. begun in 1617, with additional decoration after 1668.
+A notable example in Brazil is the São Bento Monastery in Rio de Janeiro. begun in 1617, with additional decoration after 1668.
 The Metropolitan Tabernacle the Mexico City Metropolitan Cathedral, to the right of the main cathedral, built by Lorenzo Rodríguez between 1749 and 1760, to house the archives and vestments of the archbishop, and to receive visitors.

 Portuguese colonial architecture was modeled after the architecture of Lisbon, different from the Spanish style.
 The most notable architect in Brazil was Aleijadinho, who was native of Brazil, half-Portuguese, and self-taught.
-His most famous work is the Church of Saint Francis of Assisi in Ouro Preto.
+His most famous work is the Church of Saint Francis of Assisi (Ouro Preto).

+Ottoman Baroque

+During the 1740s a new Ottoman or Turkish "Baroque" style emerged in its full expression and rapidly replaced the style of the Tulip Period.
+This shift signaled the final end to the classical style.
+Challenging the view that the style was derivative and inauthentic, this chapter explains the Ottoman Baroque as a conscious endeavor to refashion Istanbul into a modern city boasting a globally resonant mode of architecture.
+Such rebranding was part of a larger move to reaffirm the empire’s status in an age of intensified transregional interaction and dialogue.

+The most important monument heralding the new Ottoman Baroque style is the Nuruosmaniye Mosque complex, begun by Mahmud I in October 1748 and completed by his successor, Osman III (to whom it is dedicated), in December 1755.
+Doğan Kuban describes it as the "most important monumental construction after the Selimiye Mosque in Edirne", marking the integration of European culture into Ottoman architecture and the rejection of the classical Ottoman style.
+It also marked the first time since the Sultan Ahmed I Mosque (early 17th century) that an Ottoman sultan built his own imperial mosque complex in Istanbul, thus inaugurating the return of this tradition.

+The Ayazma Mosque in Üsküdar was built between 1757–58 and 1760–61.
+It is essentially a smaller version of the Nuruosmaniye Mosque, signaling the importance of the latter as a new model to emulate.
+Although smaller, it is relatively tall for its proportions, enhancing its sense of height.
+This trend towards height was pursued in later mosques.

 Characteristics

-Baroque architecture often used visual and theatrical effects, designed to surprise and awe the viewer:
+Baroque architecture often used visual and theatrical effects, designed to amaze and awe the viewer: